fastmcp-me/sequentialstory/README.md

-# Sequential Story MCP Server
+# Sequential Tools MCP Server

-A Model Context Protocol (MCP) server for sequential storytelling as a mnemonic technique for problem-solving.
+A Model Context Protocol (MCP) server for sequential storytelling and sequential thinking as mnemonic techniques for problem-solving.

 ## Overview

+This project offers two complementary MCP tools for structuring complex problems:

-Sequential Story is a narrative-based approach to sequential thinking.
+1. **Sequential Story** - A narrative-based approach to sequential thinking.
 Instead of tracking abstract thoughts, it structures problems as story elements with characters, settings, and plot developments to make them more memorable and engaging.

+2. **Sequential Thinking** - A flexible analytical tool for breaking down complex problems through a chain of thoughts that can be revised, branched, and built upon as understanding deepens.

-This approach leverages the mnemonic power of storytelling to enhance memory retention and problem understanding.
+Both approaches leverage the power of sequencing and structure to enhance memory retention and problem understanding.

 ## Features

+### Sequential Story
 - Build problem solutions as narrative sequences
 - Revise and branch story elements as needed
 - Track characters, settings, tones, and plot points
 - Formatted, color-coded display of story elements

+### Sequential Thinking
+- Structure problems as a sequence of thoughts
+- Revise or branch thinking paths as needed
+- Generate and verify solution hypotheses
+- Track thinking process completion

+### Common Features
+- Formatted, color-coded display of elements
 - Full MCP protocol support for integration with AI systems
+- Support for branching and revision

 ## Installation